relayhub/basil-odm/README.md

 ## ✨ Features

- - Designed for Node.js+TypeScript and MongoDB
+ - Designed for TypeScript and MongoDB
  - Provides full type safety
  - Define schema in TypeScript
  - Set schema validation and index in MongoDB from the defined schema